Terms of Reference

 The Committee is an independent Scientific Advisory Committee (SAC) which operates to the highest standards of openness and transparency.
 It will work in accordance with guidelines by the FSA and relevant guidance and rules established across Government for the operation of Scientific Advisory Committees.
 These include:

 - The cross-Government Code of Practice for Scientific Advisory Committees (CoPSAC), which includes the Principles of Scientific Advice to Government

 - The FSA’s Good Practice Guidelines for SACs

 Key elements of practice which underpin and assure this include:

 - Committee meeting agendas, papers, minutes and reports are published on a dedicated website and plenary meetings are open to the public.
 Summaries of the minutes of subgroups meetings are also posted on the ACMSF website as these groups meetings are not open to the public.

 - Publication of an annual report

-- The Committee Chair has the right of direct access to the FSA CSA, the CEO, and to Board members (via the FSA Chairman), at all times.
+- The Committee Chair has the right of direct access to the FSA Chief Scientific Adviser (CSA), the CEO, and to Board members (via the FSA Chair), at all times.
 Members also have the right of access to the CSA, the CE and Board on any matter which he or she believes raises important issues relating to his or her duties as a member

 - In addition to regular contact between meetings, the Committee Chair and FSA CSA will meet for a feedback discussion each year to review the work of the Committee against its remit, and the relationship with and support from the FSA